Q&A: Wider Knowledge About Cancer Prevention Would Reduce U.S. Deaths

 We can talk about the access to care issue.
 Can they afford to see the doctor?
 That is an issue that does need to be dealt with.

 But a big part of the disparities we're seeing are people who don't understand how to utilize their health care.
 There is literature showing that even people with pretty good insurance don't go get help.We have definite studies showing that people who don't understand health are more likely to tolerate abdominal pain, sometimes for years.
-Whereas people who are more educated will say, 'I have a problem.'
+Whereas people who are more educated will say, "I have a problem."

 For decades, smoking has been at the top of the list of social habits public health officials would like to eliminate.
 What's No. 2?